-MLT Cooperating Lab Information
+2022-2023 HANDBOOK MLT Cooperating Lab Information

-Frequently Asked Questions About the Role of the Cooperating Laboratory
+Frequently Asked Questions about the Role of the Cooperating Laboratory

 What is the role of a "Cooperating Laboratory?"
-The primary role of the cooperating laboratory is to provide hands on basic skill development for the distant students of the Medical Laboratory Technology Program at Barton Community College.
-The "hands-on" instruction in the Cooperating Laboratory is to provide basic instruction for laboratory practices.
+Instruction for the Barton Community College MLT and Phlebotomy programs is delivered in an online classroom.
+Laboratory skills are learned, practiced, and perfected in a supporting cooperative laboratory while working with a qualified mentor.
+This "hands-on" instruction in the supporting Cooperating Laboratory is to provide basic instruction for laboratory practices that "mirror" training received in the Great Bend campus MLT laboratory.
 Guides are available.

-As a Cooperating Laboratory you agree to allow personnel from your laboratory to provide direct on-site supervision and basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, to serve as proctors for various examinations if able, and to give other valuable assistance as needed.
+As a Cooperating Laboratory you agree to allow personnel from your laboratory to provide direct on-site supervision and basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, and to give other valuable assistance as needed.

 How much time per week is the student expected to be in the Cooperating Laboratory for the specified learning experiences?
-All students are expected to spend the same amount of time in their Cooperating Laboratory for the same course.
-Some courses have no laboratory component...others require as much as 4 hours per week.
-See following pages for specific coop lab time requirements.
+All students are expected to spend the same amount of time in their Cooperating Laboratory as a Great Bend campus student would spend in the MLT laboratory for the same course.